Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter and almost no disassembly.
 All warranty seals stay intact.

+On initial root, it might be required to do a factory reset so that the device.conf gets regenerated.

 Rooting instructions:
 - [UART](https://valetudo.cloud/pages/installation/dreame.html#uart)